karenmd/Getting-and-Cleaning-Data-Course-Project/README.md

 ###Files included in this repository

-* run_Analysis.R - the R script to transform the data to a tidy data set
+* run_analysis.R - the R script to transform the data to a tidy data set
 * readme.md - information about the repository and how to run the script
 * codebook.md - information about the data and transformation to the tidy data set

 ###How to run the script

 1. Set the folder "UCI HAR Dataset" to be the working directory.
-2. Place script run_Analysis.R into working directory (UCI HAR Dataset).
+2. Place script run_analysis.R into working directory (UCI HAR Dataset).
 3. Script can be run using the following command
-    ```
+    ```{r}
     source("run_analysis.R")
     ```
 4. Once the script is run a file "TidyData.txt" will be generated into the working directory.
 To read the data into RStudio enter the following command
     ```{r}
     read.table("TidyData.txt", header = TRUE)
     ```